-This Honey Roasted Pear and Brie Flatbread Pizza showcases sweet fresh pears, creamy brie, salty prosciutto, candied walnuts and fresh rosemary on a crispy crust.
-A delicious, hearty fall appetizer that can easily turn into a simple dinner!
+This honey roasted Pear and Brie Flatbread Pizza showcases sweet fresh pears, creamy brie, salty prosciutto, candied walnuts and fresh rosemary on a crispy crust.
+A delicious, hearty appetizer that can easily turn into a simple dinner!

 What kind of pears should I buy?